 Eleven years ago today, I got pulled over by the sheriff.
 I couldn’t imagine then how one “traffic stop” would change my life.

 I was stunned.
 I had no idea what was happening.
-I wasn’t even sure what I said until I watched the replay – on NBC, MSNBC and now YouTube!
+Until I watched the reply, I wasn’t even sure what I said – on NBC, MSNBC and now YouTube!

 Now I can say, even with all the challenges we have behind us and all the challenges we have before us, I would say YES again.

 April 6, 2006 felt like an ordinary Thursday, not a Fairy Tale Proposal.

 Today, reflecting on where we’ve been, I can see how much God has grown our marriage since that day.
 And we’re so blessed to have had it filmed to share forever, and have such a wonderful start to our lives together.When the sheriff pulled me over, I couldn't imagine how this would become a fairy tale proposal.
 Click To Tweet

 Struggling with a terrible surgery, disability, and recovery, I’ve had a really rough year.
 And my husband stepped up.
 Despite working early mornings, long shifts, and short weekends, he has selflessly given to me when he has been home to do so.

 He has cooked and cleaned.
 Even shooing me away from doing chores a couple of times, he said, “I’m trying to take care of you!
 Would you just let me?!”
 Sometimes, in order to be a blessing, we have to let others be our blessing.
 And what a blessing it is to have someone offer to care for you not out of obligation, but out of love.Sometimes in order to be a blessing, we have to let others bless us.
 Click To Tweet